 First, retrieve your current version number by choosing About Starry Night from the Help menu (Windows) or the Starry Night menu (Macintosh).
 The first three numbers in the code shown in the bottom left corner are your version number.
-Then select LiveSky->Check for Program Updates from the menu.
-This will connect you to ita adiala daginana Finalla atawa aili l the updates page on our website, which lists the latest updates.
+Then select the updates page on our website, which lists the latest updates.
 If a newer version is available, click the appropriate link to download the updater file.